-Armenian brandy is famous for being one of the best in the world and Yerevan has several distilleries where you can take tours, you can see how local brandy is made, with Brandy tasting at the end of the tour.
-Lots of local Armenians makes their own Brandy at home, and it happened a few times that I got gifted a home made bottle of brandy from locals that picked me up while hitchhiking.
+Armenian Brandy is famous for being one of the best in the world and Yerevan has several distilleries where you can take tours, you can see how local Brandy is made, with Brandy tasting at the end of the tour.
+Lots of local Armenians make their own Brandy at home, and it happened a few times that I got gifted a homemade bottle of Brandy from locals that picked me up while hitchhiking.

 The local brandy “Ararat” was the one that Stalin gifted to Churchill after WW2.
 It kept world leaders happy for years.

-Since Armenia has been Christian country more than 1,700 years ago, so are most of the sights around the country ancient churches and monasteries.
+Since Armenia had been Christian country more than 1,700 years ago, so are most of the sights around the country ancient churches and monasteries.

 There are grown adults who actually believe that two penguins walked all the way from Antarctica to the Middle East to get into an Ark….

-While you can see Mt.Ararat from Yerevan on a clear day is it much better to do a short day trip to Khor Virap and get a closer look of the historical mountain.
+While you can see Mt.Ararat from Yerevan on a clear day is it much better to make a short day trip to Khor Virap and get a closer look at the historical mountain.

-Gerhard is one of the most famous Monastery in the country and located on a gorge.
+Gerhard is one of the most famous Monasteries in the country and located on a gorge.

 Garni temple is the only Greco-Roman structure in the country.